How to Distress, Weather & Age Your Garments

 Alcohol helps take the shine off of leather (it may also take off protective coatings and dry the leather).

-Acetone helps take the dye out of the leather – but your results will depend on the quality and method of the dying.
+Acetone is a stronger version of alcohol & helps take the dye out of the leather – but your results will depend on the quality and method of the dyeing.
 If your leather is black all the way through, acetone will probably not do much because of the amount of dye.
 Ideally, you want the acetone to reveal some of the brown leather on areas that normally have wear (seams, elbows, edges, etc).
 This may take a lot of acetone and some time and energy.
 Be especially careful with acetone, as it is a hazardous chemical.

 Sandpaper is fast and harsh, although at first you might be surprised how well the leather is taking it.
 Use it sparingly and use it as a last resort.
 Start with a fine sandpaper and work your way up to coarser papers.
 The sandpaper will scratch up your leather and is best on edges and seams (especially if the acetone didn’t help).
 Sandpaper is not recommended before alcohol or acetone application.
 As a matter of fact, you may want to rub in some conditioner to keep your jacket from drying out and cracking from the damage.